 Infernostride boots, don't think anyone wants max fire resist that badly, the spearazon is the one that might consider it, but I really want to keep 40% run speed on her rather than 20%.

 Trang-Oul's gloves.
-Of course this came up on the team without a poisonmancer.
+Of course this came up on my team without a poisonmancer.
 Now I have the 3-piece package a poisonmancer needs, for +25% poison skill damage and -25% enemy resistance, which makes it possible to deal with immunes broken by Lower Resist.
 But it doesn't do enough here to use on this necro.
 Actually what I would need is the helm or belt, and then the assassin could use a three-piece combo for Venom.

 Second copy of Immortal King's gloves.
 Actually a little annoying to keep because it doesn't do enough by itself without more pieces, but I'd be kicking myself if I got rid of it and then did find more.

 Natalya's boots, same deal, I think everyone has a better rare or set piece, but I have to keep this in case more set components show up.

 And I got this splendid base for a Rhyme... which of course came up for the team that already found a Herald of Zakarum.
 I could still see keeping a Rhyme on switch for situational cannot-be-frozen use... but the problem is I can't replace the +20 strength on HoZ towards other item requirements.

 So that's the long list of marginal stuff.
 But the real prizes that came this act were in the rune department.
 Besides the Um up top: